No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason

 \section{Acknowledgments}

-This paper enacts its own philosophical premise.
-While I authored the manuscript in its entirety, I stress-tested my arguments by working dialectically with Large Language Models.
-Such engagement was an intentional, meta-level exercise in epistemic agency.
-Just as the paper argues for holding automated speech accountable to the shared public record and checkable constraints, I treated the AI as a conversational adversary and proofreader -- reserving the role of the \textit{creating subject} for myself, and ultimately taking sole epistemic and editorial responsibility for each word.
-I believe its performative aspect makes the paper an object of the very ``mutual education'' and ``co-evolution'' it advocates.
+While I authored the manuscript in its entirety, I stress-tested its arguments dialectically with large language models in an intentional, meta-level exercise in epistemic agency.
+Just as the paper argues for holding automated speech accountable to shared records and checkable constraints, I treated the AI as a conversational adversary, reserving the role of the \textit{creating subject} for myself and taking sole epistemic and editorial responsibility for each word.
+In this performative sense, the paper is itself an object of the ``mutual education'' and ``co-evolution'' it advocates.

-On the human side, I am grateful to Moritz Weckbecker, Mathieu Kaltschmidt, and Christoph Kern for their feedback and intellectual generosity.
+On the human side, I am grateful to Moritz Weckbecker, Mathieu Kaltschmidt, Christoph Kern, and Mark van Atten for their feedback and intellectual generosity.
 It is within this shared human community that the arguments presented here find their true grounding.